eik-lib/website/docs/server_api.md

 ## API

-A Eik service instance have the following API:
+An Eik service instance has the following API:

 ### .api()